PlanTL-GOB-ES/NegEx-MES/Installation.md

 </pre>

-### Environment Variables
+## Environment Variables
 -------------------------
-It is necessary to include in the PATH, and CLASSPATH environment variables, the java path and the *NegEx-MES* packets, respectively.
+It is necessary to include in the PATH and CLASSPATH environment variables, the java path and the *NegEx-MES* packets, respectively.

-#### PATH
+### PATH
 ---------
 This variable informs the Operating System (OS) where Java is located within it.
 Therefore, it is dependent on the OS: